Decision Fatigue Is Real — And It Might Be Why You’re Feeling Overwhelmed

 @priscillasdailydump a key piece of advice that keeps me sane especially when the path is not clear 🫶🏻 #advice #decisionmaking #decisionfatigue #thingsiwishiknew #advicefor20s #sylviaplathfigtree ♬ original sound - Priscilla Zhou

 So what can we do about it?
-If you find yourself getting the everyday kind of decision fatigue, you can make like Mr Jobs and Flex Mami and find things you can routinise, to minimise the low-stake decisions you have to make each day.
-This can include setting out outfits for each day the night before, prepping your meals and choosing specific days for going to the gym, doing grocery shopping, seeing family etc.
+If you find yourself getting the everyday kind of decision fatigue, you can make like Jobs and Flex Mami and find things you can routinize, to minimize the low-stake decisions you have to make each day.
+This can include setting out outfits for each day the night before, prepping your meals, and choosing specific days for going to the gym, doing grocery shopping, seeing family etc.

+Carly Dober, psychologist and the Headspace app's mental health expert, also has a few tips on how to handle decision fatigue. "[Try] making a decision list and figuring out which decision requires more time," she says.
+"We have limited cognitive resources, and we need to use them wisely.
+This means not taking hours to decide on what to eat for dinner, and not taking minutes to decide on big life choices unless they are very clear."

-When it comes to the bigger decisions, try to adopt a personal philosophy that you can apply to any major choices you need to make.
+And when it does come to the bigger decisions, try to adopt a personal philosophy that you can apply to any major choices you need to make.
 When making any decision, especially when we're getting fatigued, we're more likely to look at solving what's right in front of us, instead of looking at the bigger picture.
 So the next time you're faced with a big decision you feel overwhelmed about, ask yourself, "How much impact will this decision have on my life, now and in the future?" and figure out what's most important to you from there.
+"Remember, do not try to aim for perfection when making decisions," Dober notes.
+"Hindsight can be 20-20 and it is often by making mistakes that we learn and grow."

+Dober also recommends leaning on your support systems, such as family or friends, which can be helpful to gather new perspectives. "[Maintain] self-care activities, anything that can help our stress levels while we are feeling fatigued is important," she says.
+"Give your brain time to rest and to wander by engaging in mindfulness meditations, with either self-guided or guided by online programs."